kgeorgiev42/Patient-Risk-Explainer/README.md

 # Patient Risk Explainer

-#### A model-agnostic tool for explaining text-based classification predictions for patients in Intensive Care Units.
+#### A model-agnostic tool for explaining text-based risk classification predictions for patients in Intensive Care Units.

 ##### CS5917: MSc Project in Artificial Intelligence (Industrial Placement with RedStarAI)